laudspeaker/laudspeaker/README.md

 ## 🌱 Contribute

 We would love to see you contribute to Laudspeaker.
 Join our slack to get involved

+## 🎥 Video Walkthrough

+- Check out how to set up and trigger an email with posthog in our [video](https://vimeo.com/763728112)
+- Check out how to trigger a slack message with a custom event in this [video](https://www.loom.com/share/8e1d349ceed24d2bb50280db36b19214)

 ## Follow Us